The galaxy of Coxeter groups

 We can now establish the following.

 \begin{thm}[The galaxy is locally finite] Every connected component of the Coxeter galaxy $\mc{G}$ is a finite dimensional simplex. \end{thm}

 \begin{proof} The fact that a connected component of any point in $\mc{G}$ is a simplex is immediate from \cref{def:Galaxy}.
 Let $\CCGo \in \mc{G}$ be an arbitrary vertex, lying in layer $\mc{G}_k$ say.
-By Corollary~\ref{cor:heightisbounded}, its connected component is entirely contained in $\mc{G}_{\leq 2k-1}$.
-By Lemma~\ref{lem:layersarefinitedimensional}, every vertex in this component has only finitely many neighbors within each layer, hence the theorem. \end{proof}
+By \cref{cor:heightisbounded}, its connected component is entirely contained in $\mc{G}_{\leq 2k-1}$.
+By \cref{lem:layersarefinitedimensional}, every vertex in this component has only finitely many neighbors within each layer, whence the theorem. \end{proof}

 \begin{cor} Every connected component of the vertical core $\VC$ of the Coxeter galaxy is a finite dimensional subcomplex. \end{cor}